 In all other cases, you can let the MIG autogenerate VM names using the base instance name plus a random suffix.

 Configuring persistent disks to be stateful lets you benefit from VM autohealing and controlled updates while preserving the state of the disks.
 For more information, see the use cases for stateful MIGs.

 You can use instance metadata to set properties for and communicate with your applications through the metadata server.
 For example, you can use metadata to configure the identity of the VM, environment variables, information about cluster architecture, or data range this VM is responsible for.

 By using stateful metadata you ensure that instance-specific metadata is preserved on instance autohealing, update, and recreate events.

 After you configure a MIG to be stateful, you can:

-- Apply the stateful config for it to take effect.
+- Apply the stateful configuration for it to take effect.

-- View the stateful config as well as the effective preserved state of your managed instances.
+- View the stateful configuration as well as the effective preserved state of your managed instances.

 For instructions, see Applying, viewing, and removing stateful configuration.

 We want to learn about your use cases, challenges, and feedback about stateful MIGs.
 Please share your feedback with our team at firstname.lastname@example.org.

 - Create VMs with specific names in a MIG.